 Implication by way of contract, is argued in a case involving the conflict of interests between two tenants and a perhaps disorganised and rushed grant of occupancy by the landlord.

-In a time immediately before the Law of Property Act 1925, a landowner sought to let out a part of his estate for a determined period.
-Under the terms of the lease there was at the time, a gravelled road that passed by the tenant’s rented property named ‘The Gardens’, while leading to the door of the main estate property named ‘The Hall’.
+In a time immediately before the Law of Property Act 1925, a landowner sought to let out a part of his estate for a determined period, while under the terms of the lease, there was at the time, a gravelled road that passed by the tenant’s rented property named ‘The Gardens’, which led to the door of the main estate property named ‘The Hall’.

 “[A] grantor of property, in circumstances where an obvious, i.e., visible and made road is necessary for the reasonable enjoyment of the property by the grantee, must be taken prima facie to have intended to grant a right to use it.”